jzombie/pipper/README.md

 # Pipper - Python Virtual Environment Manager

-`Pipper` is a lightweight `pip` wrapper, using very minimal code written in Bash, which simplifies creating virtual environments, installing packages, and freezing `requirements.txt.`
+`Pipper` is a lightweight `pip` wrapper, using very minimal code written in Bash, which simplifies creating virtual environments, installing packages, and freezing `requirements.txt`.

 It does not aim to do anything more than that.